turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 - What is a background job?
 - Why would you use a background job?
 - Describe Sidekiq and Redis, and draw a diagram of how they interact with Rails.

+### Further practice
+- Create your own Job class which prints a string of your choice to the root page view

+I wonder if for "More Practice" we could ask students to create their own worker/job class.
+I think going through the whole setup would be very complex for a workshop style lesson, but one class with a low lift task might be reasonable.
+It could even be something very basic like printing some text to the screen so they can "see" it working.